 - African and postcolonial studies

 Center for International Studies

 War and Peace Program and Theme

 About Dr. Agensky

-Jonathan Agensky is Assistant Professor of International Relations /Global Governance in the Department of Political Science at Ohio University.
+Jonathan Agensky is the Director of the War and Peace Studies program at the Center for International Studies and an Associate Professor and Director of Graduate Studies in Political Science at Ohio University.
 He holds a Ph.D. in Politics and International Studies from the University of Cambridge and was a post-doctoral fellow at the London School of Economics and Political Science in both the departments of International Relations (2014-16) and International Development Studies (2013-14).
 In 2011-12, he was an International Fox Fellow at the MacMillan Center for International and Area Studies, Yale University.